 People opinions and reactions

 These days we have Google so try to find a solution using the same.
-Try to put yourselves in your customer’s shoes and and understand their problems/needs.
+Try to put yourselves in your customer’s shoes and understand their problems/needs.
 Talking to the real users or potential users, finding clarification for each and every solution can help you understand more via research.
 Also, the surveys may prove beneficial for quantitative research.

 There are few methods that can help you with the research part: